Pepdexpepdex

 B7-33

-Single-chain peptide derivative of relaxin.
-Designed to retain anti-fibrotic activity without the cardiovascular side profile of full relaxin.
+A compound aimed at reducing scar-tissue buildup (fibrosis).
+A single-chain peptide derivative of relaxin, designed to retain anti-fibrotic activity without the cardiovascular side profile of full relaxin.
 Pre-clinical / early human research.

 Healing